Last updated: May 24, 2026

 Which horse holds all three Triple Crown race records?

 Secretariat holds the record in all three Triple Crown races — the Kentucky Derby (1:59 2/5), the Preakness Stakes (1:53), and the Belmont Stakes (2:24 flat) — all set in 1973.
-All three records still stand as of 2026.
 No other horse in history holds the record in even one of the three races for this long, let alone all three.
+Those marks have stood for more than 50 years.

 What was the longest gap between Triple Crown winners?